Mortgage Rates in New Jersey

 New Jersey mortgage overview

 Interested in buying a home in the Garden State?
 As the nation’s most densely populated state, New Jersey has a large mortgage market, and you can expect home prices to trend generally higher than the national averages.
-The state’s proximity to two pricey Northeastern metropolitan areas, New York City and Philadelphia, helps drive strong demand for housing.
+The state’s proximity to two pricey Northeastern cities — New York City and Philadelphia — keeps demand for housing strong.